ml-struct-bio/cryodrgn/README.md

             -o backproject.128.mrc

 Check that the output structure `backproject.128.mrc` resembles the structure from the consensus reconstruction.
-It will not match exactly as the `backproject_voxel.py` script backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
-You can increase the number of images that are used with the `--first` argument.
+It will not match exactly as the `backproject_voxel` command backprojects phase-flipped particles onto the voxel grid, and by default only uses the first 10k images.
+If the structure is too noisy, you can increase the number of images that are used with the `--first` argument.

 ### 5. Running cryoDRGN heterogeneous reconstruction